Irishbecky91/survival-guild/README.md

 <dl>
     <dt><a href="house.html" target="_blank" alt="Survival Guild - Page 3 of the Story">Page 3 of the Story</a></dt>
     <dd>
-        The <em>Third Page</em> in the story is a single page which appears when a user clicks the link to continue the story.
-Each page in the story has a different background image which relates to the text.
+        The <em>Third Page</em> in the story is a single page that appears when a user clicks the link to continue the story.
+Each page in the story has a different background image that relates to the text.
         <ul>
             <li>
                 <em>Content</em> - The content is made up of <em>text</em> and a single <em>link</em>, which allows the user to go directly to the home page.